Cellular bases for algebras with a Jones basic construction: Example: The Iwahori--Hecke algebra of the symmetric groups

 Let $\alpha = \alpha_1, \alpha_2, \dots, \alpha_p = \omega$ be the list of addable nodes of $\mu$, listed from top to bottom.
 Let $\nu\power i = \mu \cup \alpha_i$.
 Note that $i \le j$ if and only if $\nu\power i \unrhd \nu\power j$.
 The cell modules of $\mathcal H_{n+1}$ occurring as subquotients in the cell filtration of $\Ind_{\mathcal H_n}^{\mathcal H_{n+1}}(\cell {\mathcal H} n \mu)$ are $\cell {\mathcal H} {n+1} {\nu\power i}$ for $1 \le i \le p$.

-One proof of this Theorem \ref{theorem: cell filtration of induced cell modules for Hecke algebra} is obtained by combining ~\cite{DJ:1986}, Section 7, with Theorem 5.3 from ~\cite{Mu:1995}.
-A different proof was recently given by Mathas ~\cite{Mat:2009}; this proof is based on Murphy's theorem \ref{theorem: Murphy's theorem cell filtration of permutation module} on the existence of a cell filtration of permutation modules of $\mathcal H_n$.
-We are going to sketch Mathas' proof in order to point out how the branching coefficients $u_{\mu \to \nu}^{(n+1)}$ can be extracted from it.
+One proof of \hyperref[theorem: cell filtration of induced cell modules for Hecke algebra]{Theorem~\ref*{theorem: cell filtration of induced cell modules for Hecke algebra}} is obtained by combining ~\cite[Sect.~7]{MR812444} with ~\cite[Theorem 5.3]{MR1327362}.
+A different proof was recently given by Mathas ~\cite{MR2531227}; this proof is based on Murphy's \hyperref[theorem: Murphy's theorem cell filtration of permutation module]{Theorem~\ref*{theorem: Murphy's theorem cell filtration of permutation module}} on the existence of a cell filtration of permutation modules of $\mathcal H_n$.
+We are going to sketch Mathas' proof in order to point out how the branching factors $u_{\mu \to \nu}^{(n+1)}$ can be extracted from it.